interviewcrew/hub/prompt_plan.md

 1. On the AM Dashboard (or Candidate Detail Page):
    - For candidates with status "Waiting for evaluation review":
-     - Display the `Evaluation.outcome`.
+     - Display the `Evaluation.outcome` for each evaluation linked to the interview.
      - Display a summary of/link to the `Evaluation.structuredData` or `Evaluation.driveDocUrl` based on the `format`.
-     - Display a link to the `Evaluation.recordingUrl`.
+     - Display a link to the `Interview.recordingUrl`.
-     - If a transcription is available (Phase 10), display a summary of/link to the `Transcription.transcriptionData`.
+     - If a transcription is available, display a summary of/link to the `Transcription.transcriptionData`.
    - Add AM action buttons:
      - "Approve for Next Step", "Reject Candidate", "Put on Hold".
 2. Implement the necessary API endpoint updates (likely on `PUT /api/applications/[id]`) to handle these complex status transitions and logic.